patarapolw/simplecel/README.md

 ## Plan

-- Add API for saving and editing data (should be easy-to-implement).
 - Wrap this app in PyQt / PyFlaDesk for GUI end-users (maybe later, as PyFlaDesk of now is still buggy).

 ## Screenshots